Economic history of Venezuela: 1958–1989: Democracy, creation of OPEC

 Despite the oil boom of the 1970s greatly benefiting Venezuela in terms of export revenues and development, due to large government projects and heavy spending, the Venezuelan government had an increased indebtedness as well as a inflation problem due to the price hike.
-These issues typified the presidential campaigns of 1978-1979 due to concerns about the rapid rate of public and private expansion.
+These issues typified the presidential campaigns of 1978–1979 due to concerns about the rapid rate of public and private expansion.
 Despite these concerns, the newly elected president Luis Herrera Campins continued the frenzy of government spending after oil prices surged again from 1978 to 1982.
 Due to this dismissal of growing problems with debt and government expenditure, when oil prices declined in the mid 1980s due to an oversupply of oil.
 This resulted in a seventy percent decrease in the price of oil from November 1985 to March 1986.
 Given that Venezuelan oil revenues represented almost 60 percent of total government revenue, this had a large effect on government finance and exacerbated the problems Venezuela was already dealing with in terms of fiscal policy and the exchange rate.
 As a result, the national debt multiplied and the government could no longer support its large array of protections such as price controls and subsidies, as well as over four hundred state-owned businesses.
 As well as struggling with debt and currency issues, in the late 1980s inflation in Venezuela rose to 84.5% in 1989.
 Through 1983 to 1989, there were attempts to recover from the oil shock of 1983 by devaluing the currency, increased import protection and other methods of protection, to little degree of success due to high inflation, interest rates and widespread corruption.
 In 1989, President Carlos Andres Perez was elected and attempted to combat these issues using various International Monetary Fund (IMF) loans and other austerity measures, however this ultimately resulted in what is now known as the 'Caracazo'.
-This refers to the series of protests, riots and lootings that occurred on the 27th of February 1989, after the 'Structural Adjustment Package' (a series of policies such as privatising utilities, remove import tariffs and other policies designed to reduce the fiscal deficit, was launched by President Perez.
+This refers to the series of protests, riots and lootings that occurred on 27 February 1989, after the 'Structural Adjustment Package' (a series of policies such as privatising utilities, remove import tariffs and other policies designed to reduce the fiscal deficit, was launched by President Perez.